Yann39/self-hosted/README.md

 - `--rm` will remove the container when it exits
 - `--volumes-from newcontainer` mounts all the volumes from the `newcontainer` container into the new container being started
-- `-v $(pwd):/backup` bind mount the current directory into the container to write the tar file to
+- `-v $(pwd):/backup` bind mount the current directory into the container's `/backup` directory to write the tar file to
-- `busybox` is a light image of a lightweight Linux distribution with basic Unix utilities, good for that kind of quick maintenance
+- `busybox` is an image of a lightweight Linux distribution with basic Unix utilities, good for that kind of quick maintenance
 - `tar xvf /backup/portainer-vol-backup.tar --strip 1 -C /data` will extract the files from the tar archive in the `/data` directory of the container's filesystem
 (without the parent directory thanks to `--strip 1`)

-You can compare the 2 volumes content to check that everything has been copied correctly :
+Finally, you can compare the 2 volumes content to check that everything has been copied correctly :

 ```bash
 sudo diff -qr /var/lib/docker/volumes/portainer-vol /var/lib/docker/volumes/0862be139e8b9e8137c02005739071d2338fd04f6090b8a89d6b5012fc5fb33a